-The 2015 Annual Meetings in Atlanta, November 21–24, hosted by the American Academy of Religion and Society of Biblical Literature, is the world's largest gathering of scholars interested in the study of religion.
+The 2016 Annual Meetings in San Antonio, Texas, November 19–22, hosted by the American Academy of Religion and Society of Biblical Literature, is the world's largest gathering of scholars interested in the study of religion.
 Academic sessions, workshops, meetings, receptions, and tours … more than 1,000 events take place during the Annual Meetings.
 The Annual Meetings Employment Center provides job seekers and employers a convenient, private setting for interviews.
-The Annual Meetings Exhibit Hall, with some 200 publishers exhibiting, is the best place to review the latest publications within the field.
+The Annual Meetings Exhibit Hall, with more than 150 publishers exhibiting, is the best place to review the latest publications within the field.
 The Annual Meetings offers unparalleled opportunities to engage with leading scholars and scholarship within the field of religion.
-Register this spring to receive the best attendee rate and hotel selection, and join some 10,000 attendees who are expected to attend the 2015 Annual Meetings!
+Register this spring to receive the best attendee rate and hotel selection, and join some 10,000 attendees who are expected to attend the 2016 Annual Meetings!

 Registration & Housing

-Registration for the Annual Meeting is not yet open.
+Registration for the Annual Meeting is open.
 AAR members receive a deep discount on registration rates.
 Renew your membership today to take advantage of the savings.

-Housing is not yet open.
+Housing is open.
 AAR has negotiated special conference rates at luxurious, convenient hotels.
 Registration is required to arrange housing.

 From child care information to maps of meeting venues, from audio visual needs to workshop descriptions, check out this A-Z list for all your Annual Meeting questions.
 Not finding what you need?
 For questions about the Annual Meeting program or publications, contact Robert Puckett at 1-404-727-1461 or firstname.lastname@example.org; and for questions about logistics, registration or housing, contact Soraya Shahrak at 1-404-727-7972 or email@example.com.

-More than 1,000 academic sessions, additional meetings, receptions, workshops, and tours will be offered at the 2015 Annual Meetings.
-Most sessions will take place at the conference hotels.
+More than 1,000 academic sessions, additional meetings, receptions, workshops, and tours will be offered at the 2016 Annual Meetings.

-The Annual Meeting Program Book will be mailed in early October to all registered attendees as of August 13.
+The Annual Meeting Program Book will be mailed in early October to registered attendees as of August 28 who requested a printed copy during the registration process.
 The At-A-Glance, with all the latest session and room updates, will be in the tote bag available onsite to all attendees.
 The Mobile App will once again be available free of charge for smart phone users.
 Changes to the meeting program during the meeting will be announced via the Mobile App, which is also available on the Web.

 Call for Papers

-The 2015 Call for Papers opened Monday, January 26, 2015.
-The deadline for submissions was extended from Monday, March 2 to Wednesday, March 4, 2015, at 4:59 pm EST. All proposals are submitted through PAPERS, the AAR's Program Administration Proposal, Evaluation, Review, and Submission System.
-If you have questions, please contact us at email@example.com.
+The 2016 Call for Papers is closed.
+The deadline was Tuesday, March 1, 5:00 pm Eastern Standard Time.
+All proposals are submitted through PAPERS, the AAR's Program Administration Proposal, Evaluation, Review, and Submission System.
+If you have questions, please contact us at firstname.lastname@example.org.

 Additional Meetings is the name given to events scheduled separately from the AAR and SBL programs.
 Examples of Additional Meetings include receptions, editorial board and business meetings, and breakfast and lunch gatherings.
 Additional Meetings are published in the Annual Meetings Program Book.
 Make your reservations here.